+There are lots of great things to do in Waterton, Canada.
 Waterton Village, a small town on the shores of Upper Waterton Lake, offers plenty of family-friendly hotels and dining.
-The town also serves as a launchpad for the endless amount of things to do in Waterton National Park with kids.
+The town also serves as a launchpad for the endless amount of things to do in Waterton National Patk.

 When to Visit Waterton Lakes National Park

 Waterton’s summer season is the busiest and most convenient time to visit.
 While Waterton is open year-round, facilities and services are limited in the winter months.